 At the center of the Department’s approach to school support and improvement is an understanding that support and improvement are most likely to occur through partnership and collaboration.
-While the support for schools looks different based on their identification, embedded within each of these models is the opportunity for schools to have ownership and agency around what their plan for support and improvement looks like.
+While the support for schools looks different based on their support model, embedded within each of these models is the opportunity for schools to have ownership and agency around what their plan for support and improvement looks like.

-After the first year, the support provided to schools focuses on the implementation of the SCEP and other key improvement levers identified by the school.
-The Department organizes the support offered to schools identified for CSI, while the District manages the support offered to schools identified for TSI.
+After the first year, the support provided to schools focuses on the implementation of the SCEP and strengthening internal continuous improvement systems and structures.
+The Department organizes the support offered to schools in the CSI model, while the District manages the support offered to schools in the TSI model.
+Schools in the ATSI model are supported by their District and have opportunities to participate in the NYSED-organized Supplemental Supports.
 In addition, NYSED provides School Improvement Grant (SIG) funding to districts to support improvement activities outlined in District-level and School-level improvement plans.